Lourd de Veyra: Television

 De Veyra was one of the hosts of Sapul sa Singko, Aksyon on TV5, Tayuan Mo at Panindigan, and Wasak (with Jun Sabayton) on AksyonTV.
 He was also the main host of the action documentary show Lupet until its relaunch in early 2011.

-In 2013, de Veyra hosted another show for TV5 called History with Lourd.
+In 2013, de Veyra hosted a documentary series for TV5 called History with Lourd.

 In 2017, de Veyra hosted comedy science program You Have Been Warned Asia which broadcast across Southeast Asia on Discovery Channel.

 In 2019, de Veyra hosted the late night commentary talk program Wag Po!, aired originally on TV5 and One PH with a radio simulcast on Radyo5 92.3 News FM (now 105.9 True FM) from 8PM-9PM, until March 2023.

-Since 2023, de Veyra hosted the morning radio drama Sana Lourd, which airs from Mondays to Saturdays (initially from 11AM-1PM, then from 10AM-12NN, and now from 10AM-11:30AM) on 92.3 Radyo5 True FM (now 105.9 True FM).
+Since 2023, de Veyra hosted the morning radio drama Sana Lourd, which airs from Mondays to Saturdays (initially from 11AM-1PM, then from 10AM-12NN, and now from 11AM-12NN), on 92.3 Radyo5 True FM (now 105.9 True FM), True TV (until August 14, 2026) and One PH.

+Since August 10, 2026, de Veyra became the new anchor for Frontline Tonight, replacing Ed Lingao who moved to the morning edition.

 Books

-De Veyra has published four books of poetry: Subterranean Thought Parade, Shadowboxing in Headphones and Insectissimo.
+De Veyra has published five books of poetry: Subterranean Thought Parade, Shadowboxing in Headphones and Insectissimo.
 He released his fourth book of poetry in 2020, titled Marka Demonyo (Demon's Mark in English).
+In 2025, he released Pagpag: Poems, Precautions, Meditations, and Other Protestations.

-This is a Crazy Planets is a collection of essays from his Spot.ph blog.
+His Spot.ph blog This is a Crazy Planets spawned two volumes collecting his essays, one in 2011 and one in 2013.

-SuperPanalo Sounds! is his first novel.
+His first novel, Super Panalo Sounds!, was released in 2011.

-In 2014, de Veyra released a compilation of his speeches entitled Lourd de Veyra's Little Book of Speeches and a book entitled Espiritu at the 35th Manila International Book Fair.
+In 2014, de Veyra released a compilation of his speeches titled Lourd de Veyra's Little Book of Speeches and a book about the culture of alcohol in the Philippines titled Espiritu at the 35th Manila International Book Fair.
+In 2018, a book tie-in with his TV5 history documentary series was released.